britishcouncil/onetrust-cookie-banner/README.md

 --cookie-reject-background-hover-color: #23085a;
 --cookie-reject-font-size: 16px;

+/* Cookie settings button */
-  --cookie-settings-color: blue;
+--cookie-settings-color: #23085a;
-  --cookie-settings-hover-color: #b30000;
+--cookie-settings-hover-color: #23085a;
 --cookie-settings-background-color: transparent;
 --cookie-settings-background-hover-color: #eee;
-  --cookie-settings-border-color: #ccc;
+--cookie-settings-border-color: #23085a;
+--cookie-settings-border-width: 2px;
-  --cookie-settings-font-size: 12px;
+--cookie-settings-font-size: 16px;

-/* Cookie settings button */
---cookie-settings-color: #ff00c8;
---cookie-settings-hover-color: #e203b2;

 /* Banner title */
 --cookie-title-color: #23085a;